-Figure 28: Research shows that salinity in coastal groundwater is a major threat to safe drinking water access in coastal Bangladesh.

-a) Main drinking water sources in the southwest coastal zone of Bangladesh. b) Growth of tubewells since early 1970s: (i) growth of all functioning tubewells; (i) growth of drinking shallow tubewells and associated salinity levels; (iii) growth of drinking deep tubewells and associated salinity levels. c) Potential risk of increased salinisation of shallow aquifer due to increase in river salinity.
+Figure 28: Research shows that salinity in coastal groundwater is a major threat to a) Main drinking water sources in the southwest coastal zone of Bangladesh. b) Growth of tubewells since early 1970s: (i) growth of all functioning tubewells; (i) growth of drinking shallow tubewells and associated salinity levels; (iii) growth of drinking deep tubewells and associated salinity levels. c) Potential risk of increased salinisation of shallow aquifer due to increase in river salinity.
 Source: Akhter et al. (2021a, in review) and Akhter and Salehin (2021b, draft).